Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "Gotta big door needs smashin’."

 "I thought I sensed Snapfire’s raging boner."
-Moho flicked open the array case and it sprang out, unfolding itself into a massive cube, two meters on each side...and ‘Horse still had to stoop a bit to fit himself and all his gear under it.
+Moho flicked open the array case and it sprang out, unfolding itself into a massive cube, two meters on each side... and ‘Horse still had to stoop a bit to fit himself and all his gear under it.

 Though Hunter had to admit, the cube did feel a bit more claustrophobic than he’d imagined it would…